Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

     ]
 }
 ```

-Sets the effect of `minecraft:suspicious_stew`.
+Sets the effect of a `minecraft:suspicious_stew` item.

-`id` can be set to any value from 0 to 12.
+`id` can be set to any integer from 0 to 12.

 ## Enchanting